Add a Question

 Alchemer surveys will always start with two pages, an initial page, called Page 1, and a Thank You Page.
 You will notice that the Thank You Page has fewer options for adding new elements.

-Create a Workflow Survey/Collaborative Survey
+Create a Business Process/Collaborative Survey

 Do you have a survey or form that needs to be signed off by one or more managers before the response is marked as complete?